How to Stay Safe While Surfing the Internet

 How to Surf the Internet Safely for Kids and Parents

-The Crimes against Children Research Center at the University of New Hampshire reports that the victimization of children is widespread, encompassing a wide range of abuses.
-More than half of children will experience physical assault at some point, and one in 12 will experience sexual victimization.
 While statistics about specific types of malicious internet activity are difficult to capture, the frequency of online harassment among children and teens is widespread.
-In addition, threats that affect users of all ages, such as phishing, malware, and identity theft, can also target young people who use the internet.
+In addition, online threats that affect users of all ages, such as phishing, malware, and identity theft, can also target young people who use the internet.

-Software Updates
+1. Install Software Updates

 Regularly updating your operating system, browser, and antivirus software is crucial to maintaining your online safety.
 Updates often include important security patches and bug fixes that protect your devices from potential threats.
 To ensure you're always running the latest versions, enable automatic updates whenever possible and periodically check for updates manually.

-Anti-Virus and Privacy Software
+2. Use Anti-Virus and Privacy Software

-Installing a reputable antivirus program on your devices, including your phone and tablet, will allow them to detect and remove malware, ransomware, and other malicious software.
+Installing a reputable antivirus program on your devices, including your phone and tablet, will allow you to detect and remove malware, ransomware, and other malicious software.
 Make sure that you update your security software regularly, which you can do by enabling automatic updates.

 Many antivirus software programs also include VPN (virtual private network) protection.
 In addition to using IP addresses that make it difficult for someone to know your location, a VPN creates a unique and private connection between your device and another network or between two networks.
-This tool can help ensure safe browsing when using a public internet connection and can be crucial for those who work remotely or rely on shared Wi-Fi connections, such as those found in public libraries, coffee shops, or the workplace.
+This tool can help ensure safe internet surfing when using a public internet connection and can be crucial for those who work remotely or rely on shared Wi-Fi connections, such as those found in public libraries, coffee shops, or the workplace.

-Use a Secure Browser
+3. Always Use a Secure Browser

 A secure browser is your first line of defense against online threats.
 Most web browsers, including Google Chrome and Mozilla Firefox, receive regular updates and security patches to address newly discovered vulnerabilities.
 Some open-source browsers choose to focus on maximizing anonymity and security with additional features; however, they may have limited compatibility with certain plug-ins and add-ons.
-When choosing a browser, consider the following factors:

 • Security: Select a browser with built-in security measures, such as anti-phishing filters, pop-up blockers, and automatic updates.